 When we first met Tanzanian teen Eva Tolage, she had just written a letter to President Obama.
 Eva wrote about the challenge of hunger, water, electricity, and corruption.
 She wrote about the challenges of being a girl.
 At the UN Summit later that year, President Obama actually responded to Eva, saying “Today, I say to Eva and hundreds of millions like you, we see you.
 We hear you.
 I’ve read your letter and we commit ourselves as nations as one world to the urgent work that must be done.”
 But Eva didn’t stop there: She rallied her classmates at Mlowa school to write a letter to their local leaders last year, asking for water and sanitation facilities to be provided at their school.
 (And she’s even written another letter to President Obama!)
 What an amazing example for students and activists everywhere!

 And now we have a letter that we’d like you to sign.
-It’s an open letter to world leaders, asking them to prioritize girls’ education.
+It’s an open letter to world leaders, asking them to prioritise girls’ education.
 130 million girls around the world are out of school — that is unacceptable.
 When girls get an education, they are less likely to become child brides, less likely to contract HIV, and they have greater economic opportunities for the rest of their lives — which is good for everyone.
-On March 8, ONE members will deliver this open letter to their representatives and senators to let them know we want them to prioritize girls’ education.
+On March 8, ONE members will deliver this open letter to their political representatives to let them know we want them to prioritise girls’ education.
 Stand with ONE and add your name here.